DamienIrving/resbaz-posters/notes.md

 Open (and free) tools typically require coding skills (unlike paid/closed, which often have a GUI).
 This means teaching coding best practices empowers researchers to do open science.

+Further work: A more formal survey of the research community using the results from these open-ended posters as a starting point for designing the questions / format.